raspberrypilearning/parent-detector/en/step_5.md

 --- /hints ---

-1. Save your code, and press `F5` to run it.
+1. Save your code, and click on **Run** to run it.
 You should see the words `Motion detected!` appear on the screen when the motion sensor is triggered.

 1. At the moment your code only detects movement once and then the program ends.
 Put your code inside an **infinite loop** so that Python will keep waiting for a signal from the motion sensor and will print `Motion detected!` every time the sensor is triggered.
-To exit your program you can press `Ctrl + F6`.
+To exit your program you can click on **Stop**.

 [[[generic-python-while-true]]]